kalaikalai92983-byte/JKFLIPFLOP-USING-IF-ELSE/README.md

   end
 endmodule

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:santhosh sivakumar RegisterNumber:25013000
+Developed by: KALAIMARAN I RegisterNumber:25005710
 */

 **RTL LOGIC FOR FLIPFLOPS**